Unprofessional and Irresponsible

 Grade 1 -> high proficiency in English for professional use

 The tests seem to be most useful when applying to high school or university, or when working as an English teacher or public servant.
-It’s been around for a long time, and it probably the best-known English qualification in Japan.
+It’s been around for a long time, and is probably the best-known English qualification in Japan.

 Which brings us to young children.